kaldeqca/sex-sim-ai/README.md

 ## ✨ Features

+- **Dual Gameplay Modes**:
+    - **Classic Mode**: A pure erotic sandbox—unrestrained, creative, and focused on fulfilling your fantasies without limits.
+    - **Realistic Mode**: A dynamic roleplay where the character has their own freewill.
+Your choices truly matter and can build relationships or face resistance based on their internal state.
-- **AI-Powered Roleplay**: Utilizes the Google Gemini API to generate dynamic, immersive, and erotic narratives.
+- **AI-Powered Narrative**: Utilizes the Google Gemini API to generate dynamic, immersive, and erotic storylines in both modes.
+- **Advanced Realistic Options**: In Realistic Mode, you can choose to display the character's internal state meters (Rapport, Control, etc.) and the AI's reasoning for why their feelings changed.
 - **Visual Character Creation**: Upload a character image via drag & drop or pasting from the clipboard.
 - **Deep Customization**: Define the character's name, age, gender, personality, and an optional starting scenario.
-- **Interactive Gameplay**: The AI provides a descriptive narrative and three distinct action choices to drive the story forward.
+- **Interactive Gameplay**: The AI provides a descriptive narrative and three distinct action choices.
 Users can also type their own custom actions.
 - **Multi-Language Support**: Fully internationalized UI and AI prompts for English (EN), Chinese (中文), and Japanese (日本語).
-- **Theming**: Instantly switch between a sleek Light Mode and an eye-friendly Dark Mode.
+- **Theming & Personalization**: Instantly switch between Light/Dark modes and choose from 12 accent colors.
-- **Personalized Colors**: Choose from a palette of 12 accent colors to customize the UI to your liking.
-- **Randomizers**: Dice buttons to randomly select a personality or scenario from a pre-defined, extensive list.
+- **Randomizers**: Dice buttons to randomly select a personality or scenario from an extensive, pre-defined list.
 - **Robust Error Handling**: If an API call fails, the app allows you to retry your last action without losing your place in the story.
 - **Responsive Design**: A clean, modern interface that works seamlessly on both desktop and mobile devices.
 - **State Persistence**: Your chosen theme, language, and accent color are saved in your browser's `localStorage`.

+## 🕹️ Gameplay Modes in Detail

+### Classic Mode
+This is the original Sex Sim AI experience.
+It's designed as a straightforward, creative sandbox where the AI's primary goal is to facilitate the user's fantasy.
+The narrative is always moving forward based on your choices, with a focus on vivid, erotic descriptions and escalating scenarios.

+### Realistic Mode: The C.O.R.E.
+System
+The new Realistic Mode introduces the **C.O.R.E.
+(Contextual Observable Reaction Engine)**, a sophisticated system that gives the character a persistent internal state and freewill.

+-   **Consequences Matter**: Actions have lasting effects.
+Building trust and desire requires careful choices, while aggressive or misaligned actions can lead to resistance, fear, or a complete shift in the narrative.
+-   **A.R.C.
+Meters**: The AI internally tracks the character's state using three key metrics:
+    -   **Alignment**: How well your actions fit the established context and "rules" of the scene.
+    -   **Rapport**: The character's personal feelings toward you (lust, fear, affection, hatred).
+    -   **Control**: A fluid measure of who has the upper hand in the situation.
+-   **Dynamic Reactions**: The character's responses—their dialogue, body language, and actions—are directly influenced by these meters.
+You must *show*, not just tell, them what you want, and they will react accordingly.
+-   **Optional Insights**: You can enable "Show State Meters" to see the character's A.R.C. values after each turn, and "Show Reasoning" to get a clinical breakdown from the AI on *why* those values changed based on your last action.

 ## 🚀 How It Works